-Falls are frequently caused by multiple risk factors rather than a single risk factor.
+Falls are often caused by multiple risk factors.
 Falls risk factors can vary across different health settings (community, hospital and residential aged care).
 Different strategies can be put in place in each setting to reduce the risk of falls, depending on the risk factors involved.

 For more information on the different health settings and guidelines, see:

 - The WA Falls Prevention Health Networks Model of Care; and

 - The Australian Commission on Safety and Quality in Health Care’s Falls Prevention Guidelines

 For a complete list of the evidence and reference documents used to inform the Stay On Your Feet® website and resources, please visit the Evidence and Reference Documents page.

 The Stay On Your Feet® program engages with all settings, however it’s principle focus is the prevention of falls in older adults in the community setting.